 - Cover leftover rolls tightly and store at room temperature for 2-3 days or in the refrigerator for up to 1 week.

 - Freezing Instructions: Prepare recipe through step 6.
 Place shaped rolls in a greased baking pan, cover tightly, and freeze for up to 3 months.
 Once frozen, the dough balls won’t stick together anymore and you can place them in a freezer bag if needed.
 On the day you serve them, arrange the dough balls in a greased baking pan, cover tightly, then let them thaw and rise for about 4-5 hours.
 Bake as directed.
 You can also freeze the baked dinner rolls.
 Allow them to cool completely, then freeze for up to 3 months.
 Thaw in the refrigerator or at room temperature, then reheat as desired.
+If reheating the whole pan, lightly cover and reheat in a 300°F (149°C) oven for about 10 minutes or until warm.

 - Overnight Instructions: Prepare the recipe through step 6.
 Cover the shaped rolls tightly and refrigerate for up to about 15 hours.
 At least 3 hours before you need them the next day, remove the rolls from the refrigerator, keep covered, and allow to rise on the counter for about 1-2 hours before baking.
 Alternatively, you can let the dough have its 1st rise in the refrigerator overnight.
-Cover the dough tightly and place in the refrigerator for up to 12 hours.
+Cover the dough tightly and place in the refrigerator for up to about 15 hours.
 Remove from the refrigerator and allow the dough to fully rise for 2 more hours.
 Continue with step 5.

 - Baking Pan: I prefer baking the rolls in a glass 9×13 inch baking pan because I find they brown a little too quickly in metal.
 As long as you bake the rolls on a lower oven rack and keep your eye on them, any pan is great.